bclover/real-world-functional-programming-book/gitbook/part8/isomorphisms.md

 ## Basic Set

-Our game object looks like so, containing where the player is in the game's story, the map location, x and y tile coordinates, and the current protaganists in the party with their inventory.
+Our game object looks like so, containing where the player is in the game's story, the map location, x and y tile coordinates, and the current protagonists in the party with their inventory.

 ```javascript
 const gameState = {